 It is our clear expectation that we will be able to run the project in a relatively quiet and peaceful setting without external disruptions.
 However, there is always a fear in a region with many regional tensions that a new conflict can erupt.
 But the Georgians want to cooperate with the EU countries and see this as one way to strengthen their security.
 Especially in connection with elections there can be some political tensions, so potentially there can be disruptions.

 Another factor that does influence the project is the language barrier.
 We have asked if it is useful that we select Danish facilitators who speak Russian but are told, the Georgians will rather have English speaking than Russian speaking facilitators.
 Only a few of the older Georgian teachers speak English but some understand it.
-The English ability among younger teachers is much higher, and we will select many of the participants among some of the younger teachers. ,
+The English ability among younger teachers is much higher, and we will select many of the participants among some of the younger teachers.
+We used the same selection criteria in the 2017-18 project, and it did not create internal quarrels where elder teachers felt any dissatisfaction not being selected.

 The seminar will be run with English-Georgian translation delivered by the Georgian partner.
 Based on the experience from the 2017-18 seminars we have decided to extend the use of English-Georgian translators during the seminars from one to two.
 This makes it possible to have a translator to follow each of the Danish facilitators during group discussion at the seminars.
 ESFTUC covers the additional cost for this.